Questions Asked Most Frequently By Winners

 WHAT HAPPENS TO MY PERSONAL INFORMATION?

 The security of your personal information is extremely important to us!
-We adhere to strict privacy standards in the collection and transmittal of all personal information, and we use this information only for required purposes.
-The promotion sponsor’s use of your information is also governed by the official rules of the promotion and sponsor’s privacy policies.
+We adhere to strict privacy standards in the collection and transmittal of your personal information, and we use this information as a service provider to the promotion sponsor and only for specified purposes based on the instructions of the promotion sponsor.
+The promotion sponsor’s use of your information is governed by the official rules of the promotion and sponsor’s privacy policies.
+If you have questions about how your personal information will be handled in connection with a promotion, you may review the sponsor’s official rules or privacy policies, or contact the sponsor directly.
 We do not keep your information for our own marketing purposes, and we will never rent, sell or exchange your information with marketing list companies.